-I didn’t have a binder of wish-list wedding ideas stashed somewhere.
+I didn’t have a binder of wish-list of white wedding ideas stashed somewhere.
 I didn’t find big weddings especially romantic.
 From a narrative perspective, I liked stories about secret weddings.

 But in all honestly, I was terrified to have a wedding.
 I had such low self-worth at the time, that I believed that if I had a traditional wedding and sent out invitations, no one would show up.
 I really believed that no one would want to go to the trouble of seeing me get married.
 It was this false narrative that swirled in my head.
 I knew my family would be there because they were obligated to be, but no one else would want to actually be there for me.
 I didn’t want to live through that experience or carry around that worry, either.
 If this day was supposed to be my day, then I was going to do it my way.

 So I skipped the drama.
 We eloped.
 And it was wonderful.

 This year, we celebrate nineteen years together.
 It doesn’t feel like it’s that long, but the growing teen in our living room makes it all very real.
 We’ve moved together from the small town of Murray, Kentucky to a little larger Paducah, Kentucky, to even larger Lexington, Kentucky and then eventually to the great city of Atlanta, Georgia.
 I was working at Walmart when we married after quitting my newspaper reporter job, and now I’m a doctor (but not that kind of doctor), novelist, and instructor.
 Hubs went from reporter to editor, to student, to attorney.
 We had babies, went on family vacations, and mourned the loss of loved ones.
 We have fought over stupid things and made up over even stupider things.